RyotaUshio/obsidian-pdf-plus/README.md

 Each feature can be toggled on and off in the plugin settings.

+### Backlinks to PDF files

+- **Highlight backlinks**: In the PDF viewer, any referenced text will be highlighted for easy identification.
+Additionally, when you hover over the highlighted text, a popover will appear, displaying the corresponding backlink.

+This feature enriches Obsidian as a stand-alone PDf annotation tool.
+I recommend the core [Backlinks](https://help.obsidian.md/Plugins/Backlinks) plugin & the [Better Search View](https://github.com/ivan-lednev/better-search-views) plugin together with this plugin.

 ### Opening links to PDF files

 - **Open PDF links cleverly**: When opening a link to a PDF file, a new tab will not be opened if the file is already opened.
 Useful for annotating PDFs using "Copy link to selection."